7 Common Misconceptions About Building Permits and Their Duration

 Rationale Behind Permit Validity Rules

-Local authorities use these deadlines as mechanisms to:
+Local authorities set these deadlines to:

-• Ensure regular inspections and compliance checks.
+• Make regular inspections and compliance checks easier.

 Avoiding Costly Mistakes